mocbotau/Macroservices-Invoice-Renderer/README.md

 # Deployment

-This service is already deployed for public use and is accessible from [this link](https://macroservices.masterofcubesau.com/api/v2/healthcheck).
+This service is already deployed for public use.
+The service is accessible from [this link](https://app-macroservices.masterofcubesau.com/).

 # API Documentation

-You may find the documentation for our API [here](https://macroservices.masterofcubesau.com/api/docs)
+You may find the documentation for our API [here](https://macroservices.masterofcubesau.com/docs)